roberttwomey/housemachine-workshop/README.md

 ### Compile and upload your application:
 1. Write your application

-2. Link it to the firmware/applications/ directory:
+2. Link it to the firmware/user/applications/ directory:

-`ln -s path/to/myApplication firmware/applications/myApplication`
+`ln -s path/to/myApplication firmware/user/applications/myApplication`

 3. From the particle firmware directory, change to main:

 `cd firmware/main`

 4. Place the particle in DFU mode ([see above](#dfu-mode))
-5. Compile and upload your application (f.ex., mine is called "housenode"):
+5. Compile and upload your application (f.ex., mine is called "helloosc"):

-`make PLATFORM=photon APP=housenode program-dfu`
+`make PLATFORM=photon APP=helloosc program-dfu`